build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 - How to use Artificial Intelligence service to detect the dominant language in texts.
 - How to use Artificial Intelligence service to translate text.
-- How to use Artificial Intelligence service to converts text into lifelike speech.
+- How to use Artificial Intelligence service to convert text into lifelike speech.
 - How to create a Artificial Intelligence conversational interfaces bot to handle translation requests.

 ## Solution Overview